celestiaorg/docs/docs/developers/optimism.md

 execution, while `op-proposer` is responsible for intermediate state submission.

-By using Celestia as a DA layer, this can save existing L2s operational costs of posting their data as `calldata` on Ethereum.
-This is partly due to rising gas prices on Ethereum.
-The committment to the block on Celestia, which is posted as `calldata` on Ethereum, is much smaller.
+By using Celestia as a DA layer, existing L2s can switch from posting their data as `calldata` on Ethereum, to posting to Celestia.
+The committment to the block on Celestia, which is traditionally posted as `calldata` on Ethereum, is much smaller.

 `op-batcher` sometimes misses batches, but Celestia ingests data much faster, potentially making it a faster option, assuming the transaction